 The Importance of FSMA FSVP Training

 FSVP training is important for several reasons.
-For one, it provides proper education on imported food, which is something that can be lacking in other food safety training programs.
-Safety standards associated with imported food can be somewhat different than what the standards are here in the U.S. This is simply because of the origins of the product and products not being produced under the same industry and safety guidelines as domestically produced products.
+For one, it provides proper education on regulatory requirements for imported food, which is something that can be lacking in other food safety training programs.
+Food Safety standards associated with imported food can be somewhat different than what the standards are here in the U.S. This is simply because of the origins of the product and products not being produced under the same industry and food safety guidelines as domestically produced products.
+FSVP Requires that imported foods meets the same level of public health requirements as food made in the U.S. Successfully completing this course will help you to understand the FSVP requirements and how these requirements can be met in your particular circumstances.

 Who Needs FSVP Training?